Paris in the interwar period: Literature

 Between the wars, Paris was home to the major French publishing houses and literary journals, and of France's most important writers.
 Marcel Proust was living at 102 Boulevard Haussmann, editing his most important work, In Search of Lost Time, which he had begun in 1909 but was not finished by the time of his death in 1922.
 It was published in 1929.
 Anatole France won the Nobel Prize for Literature for his novels and poetry in 1921, and the philosopher Henri Bergson won the Nobel Prize in 1927.
 Paris was the home of Colette, who lived in an apartment in the Palais Royal; of novelist André Gide; and of the playwright-author-filmmaker Jean Cocteau.

 It was also home to a large community of expatriate writers from around the world.
 Ernest Hemingway, hired as a foreign correspondent for the Toronto Star, moved to Paris with his first wife Hadley in 1922 and made his first residence in a small upstairs apartment at 74 rue du Cardinal Lemoine.
 He remained until 1928 when he left with his second wife Pauline.
 While there, he wrote and published The Sun Also Rises, his first novel.
-Others in the literary expatriate community included the poet Ezra Pound, the writer and art patron Gertrude Stein, and the English poet, critic novelist and editor Ford Madox Ford.
+Others in the literary expatriate community included the poet Ezra Pound, the writer and art patron Gertrude Stein, and the English poet, critic, novelist and editor Ford Madox Ford.

 In 1920, the Irish author James Joyce received an invitation from the poet Ezra Pound to spend a week with him in Paris.
 He ended up remaining for twenty years, writing two of his major works, Ulysses and Finnegans Wake.
 After the war began, in late 1940, he moved to Zurich, where he died.
 The Russian émigré Vladimir Nabokov lived in Paris from 1937 until 1940, when he left for the United States.
-Eric Arthur Blair, better known under his pen name George Orwell, lived in 1928 and 1929 on the rue du Pot de Fer in the fifth arrondissement, where he worked as a dishwasher in a Paris restaurant, an experience he immortalized in Down and Out in Paris and London.
+Eric Arthur Blair, better known under his pen name George Orwell, lived in 1928 and 1929 on the rue du Pot de Fer in the fifth arrondissement, where he worked as a dishwasher in a Paris restaurant, an experience he immortalised in Down and Out in Paris and London.

 An important meeting point for expatriate writers was the bookstore Shakespeare and Company (1919–1941), first located at 8 rue Dupuytren from 1919 to 1922, and then from 1922 to 1940 at 12 rue de l'Odeon.
 It was run by the American Sylvia Beach.
-Hemingway first met Ezra Pound here, and Beach published Jame's Joyce's Ulysses, which was banned in Britain and the United States.
+Hemingway first met Ezra Pound here, and Beach published James Joyce's Ulysses, which was banned in Britain and the United States.